Rush Limbo wrapping up another week of broadcast excellence.

 Oh, okay.

-She's already she left me to give her information to the call screener.
+She's already, she left me to give her information to the call screener.

 Okay, fine and dandy.

-So that's all she's already leaving her mailing inbook.
+She's already leaving her mailing in book.

 Okay, cool.

-Here's uh here's Mark in Houston.
+Here's Mark and Houston.

 Mark, you're next on the EIB network.